piechocki/InvarianceHypothesis/README.md

 # InvarianceHypothesis

-This project contains several tools for analyzing trade and quote datasets from the Thomson Reuters Tick History (TRTH) as used in my master thesis with the title "Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien".
+This project contains several tools for analyzing trade and quote datasets from the Thomson Reuters Tick History (TRTH) as used in my master thesis with the title "Market Microstructure Invariance: An empirical analysis of European stocks" (original title in German: "Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien").

 ## Getting Started